 Data has always been essential to high-leverage decision-making.
-It’s true that the more we know, the better decisions we can make.
-But while the data of the past was easy to keep in one’s head, today we’re able to generate and track millions of data points that require powerful analytical tools to process.
+The more we know, the better decisions we can make.
+But while the data of the past was easy to keep in one’s head, today we generate and track millions of data points that require powerful analytical tools to process.

 What Is Predictive Modeling Marketing?

-While just a few years ago such scale and AI capabilities were only available to leading tech giants with in-house data scientists, today predictive modeling marketing is available to any company that values the power of leveraging technology to reach its goals.
+A few years ago, AI capabilities on this scale were only available to leading tech giants with in-house data scientists.
+Today, predictive modeling marketing can be used by any company that sees the benefit of leveraging the latest technology to reach its goals.

-Predictive tools also frequently automate at least some part of your sales and marketing activities.
-For example, predictive modeling can rate the buyer intent of various website visitors so your team can focus on those who are a better fit instead of trying to sell to everyone.
+Predictive tools can help automate your sales and marketing activities.
+For example, rating the buyer intent of various website visitors to allow your team to focus on those who are a better fit for your product or service instead of trying to sell to everyone.

-That’s why predictive modeling marketing is growing so rapidly.
+That’s why predictive modeling marketing is growing rapidly right now.

 How to Apply Predictive Modeling Marketing

-Unlike your BDRs, predictive models use all available past and immediate information, including visitors’ demographics, behavior, activity patterns, and other quantitative factors.
-Combining thousands of variables, the model can then assign high-quality lead scores to visitors that accurately represent their buyer intent.
+Unlike your BDRs, predictive models rely on all available past and real-time information to make decisions, including visitors’ demographics, behavior, and activity patterns.
+Combining thousands of variables, the models can then assign strong lead scores to visitors with high buyer intent.

-Armed with that knowledge, marketers can deploy the most effective tactics to engage each cohort of visitor (high buyer intent, medium buyer intent, and low buyer intent).
+In turn, marketers can use that knowledge to deploy the most effective tactics to engage each visitor cohort (from low to high buyer intent).

-- You get visitors to your website through various marketing channels
+- Visitors come to your website through various marketing channels

-- Lift AI scans each and every visitor to determine their buyer intent (with 85% accuracy) by comparing their actual behavior to the model
+- Lift AI scans each visitor to determine their buyer intent (with 85% accuracy) by evaluating their real-time behavior

-- Visitors who get a high score are directly connected to your BDRs through your existing online chat platform (for the best chance of conversion)
+- Visitors who get a high score can be directly connected to your sales team (e.g. through a chat platform) to get the best chance of conversion

-- Visitors with medium and low scores are greeted with a nurturing bot or a self-help guide to efficiently move that visitors to the next step of the funnel
+- Visitors with medium and low scores can be greeted with a nurturing bot or a self-help guide to be efficiently moved to the next step of the conversion funnel

-Lift AI has found that on average, 9% of your traffic has high buyer intent.
-By connecting those visitors with your salespeople through real-time chat, you can significantly improve your website performance.
+On average, 9% of your traffic has high buyer intent.
+Connecting them to your sales people in the most efficient way can significantly improve your website performance.

-Companies that have been using Lift AI reported that within 90 days their chat conversions have increased anywhere from two to 10 times.
-This is what happens when your BDRs are engaging with visitors who actually want to buy your offering.
+Companies using Lift AI have reported that within 90 days their chat conversions increased anywhere from two to 10 times.